coolguy284/node-hash-backup/README.md

     --verify=<value> (default true): If true, file checksums will be verified as files are copied out.

+Command `deleteBackup`:
+  Deletes a given backup from the backup dir.

+  Aliases:
+    delete-backup

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to delete the backup from.
+        aliases: --backup-dir, --to
+    --name=<name> (required): The name of the backup to delete.
+    --confirm=yes (required): Must be set to allow deletion.
+    --pruneFilesAfter=<true|false> (default `true`): If true, prune unused files in the hash backup afterward.

+Command `deleteBackup`:
+  Deletes a given backup from the backup dir.

+  Aliases:
+    delete-backup

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to delete the backup from.
+        aliases: --backup-dir, --to
+    --name=<name> (required): The name of the backup to delete.
+    --confirm=yes (required): Must be set to allow deletion.
+    --pruneFilesAfter=<true|false> (default `true`): If true, prune unused files in the hash backup afterward.

+Command `renameBackup`:
+  Renames a given backup in the backup dir.

+  Aliases:
+    rename-backup, rename

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to get information from.
+        aliases: --backup-dir, --to
+    --oldName=<name> (required): The current name of the backup.
+    --newName=<name> (required): The new name of the backup.

+Command `renameBackup`:
+  Renames a given backup in the backup dir.

+  Aliases:
+    rename-backup, rename

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to get information from.
+        aliases: --backup-dir, --to
+    --oldName=<name> (required): The current name of the backup.
+    --newName=<name> (required): The new name of the backup.

+Command `renameBackup`:
+  Renames a given backup in the backup dir.

+  Aliases:
+    rename-backup, rename

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to get information from.
+        aliases: --backup-dir, --to
+    --oldName=<name> (required): The current name of the backup.
+    --newName=<name> (required): The new name of the backup.

+Command `getFolderContents`:
+  Gets a listing of the files/folders in a given folder of the backup.

+  Aliases:
+    get-folder-contents

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to get information from.
+        aliases: --backup-dir, --from
+    --name=<name> (required): The name of the backup to get the file from.
+    --pathToFolder=<relativePath> (required): The path inside the backup of the folder to get the contents of.
+        aliases: path-to-folder

 Command `getFolderContents`:
   Gets a listing of the files/folders in a given folder of the backup.